jonataslaw/get_cli/README.md

 // To create the route file:
 get create route

+// To generate a localization file:
+// Note: 'assets/locales' directory with your translation files in json format get generate locales assets/locales

 // To install a package in your project (dependencies): get install camera